avive/karmacoin-docs/versioned_docs/version-0.1.0/design/blockchain_config.md

 slug: /blockchain-config
 ---

-# Blockchain Config
+# Genesis Config

 ## Block time
 We'd like to initial have a 30 seconds block-time.
 This can ensure about 60 seconds transactions confirmation time which is reasonable for the first stage of the project.
 In the future, L2 tech can speed up transaction confirmation.

 ## Validators Deposit Amount
-See tokenomics
+Validators deposit is 50,000 KCoins.
+See tokenomics for more info.

 ## Sudo
-KarmaCoin blockchain includes a Sudo account to perform blockchain maintenance while the tech is experimental and the product is in beta.
+KarmaCoin blockchain should include a Sudo account to perform blockchain maintenance while the tech is experimental and the product is in beta.
 The goal is to remove the Sudo account via governance when the blockchain is ready for full decentralization operation.

 ## Governance
 Karmacoin supports an on-chain governance system which the Karmacoin foundation is legally obligated to respect.